Environmental issues in Mongolia: Indoor air pollution

 Indoor air pollution is a problem in Mongolia, due to the burning of coal and biomass as fuels within homes, and improper ventilation.
 Because of Mongolia's very cold winters (that have temperatures averaging below 0 from November to March) and often cold nights, Mongolians need a lot of energy for heating in addition to the energy needed for cooking.
 In the gers (traditional Mongolian dwellings), coal is the most used form of fuel, and the burning of coal and other biomass (such as wood, crop residue etc.) in simple stoves causes the air within the living spaces to have elevated levels of carbon monoxide and particulate matter.
+In rare cases, people die of smoke build up and mismanaging of ventilation.

 Urban air pollution

 Air pollution is a problem in Mongolia's cities, especially in Ulaanbaatar, the largest and most densely populated city in Mongolia.
 The pollution in Ulaanbaatar comes from the emissions of vehicles, power plants, gers, and other industrial activity.

 From 1995 to 2002, the number of vehicles in Ulaanbaatar more than doubled.
 Approximately 80% of vehicles in the city do not meet emission or fuel efficiency standards.
 This results in vehicles adding 70 tons of pollutants to the air every year.
 The major rise of automobiles in the city has corresponded with increasing levels of nitrogen dioxide.

 During the cold season, there is an increased use of energy for heating purposes, and as a result increased levels of air pollution.
 During the winter, the three diesel power plants in Ulaanbaatar release 4.5 million cubic meters of gaseous pollutants.
-There are also many coal-fired power plants in Ulaanbatar.
+There are also many coal-fired power plants in Ulaanbaatar.
 Over 250 steam boilers burn 400,000 tons of coal every year, and gers and houses with manual heating burn over 200,000 cubic meters of fuel wood every year.
 Suspended particulate matter, (caused by dust storms and pollution) has been shown to peak in winter months.
 Daily averages of particulate concentration in the air can range from two-to-three times higher than international standards.
 Particulate concentrations have been shown to correlate with premature death.
 In the cold seasons, the atmospheric content of carbon monoxide is 2–4 times the permissible amount and acute respiratory diseases (such as tuberculosis and other lung diseases) are reported to be higher during winter as well.

+A grassroots movement has emerged, as evidenced by a parliamentary petition with 71,000 signatures, calling for accountability regarding air pollution levels in Mongolia, which exceed World Health Organization guidelines by 27 times on the coldest days.

+Efforts to address air pollution in Ulaanbaatar include the implementation of carbon credit mechanisms.
+These initiatives aim to incentivize renewable energy production and reduce carbon emissions, contributing to the mitigation of the city's severe air quality issues.